H4PE0N/Competitive-Programming/contribute-information.md

 programmers can se what you have done,  you  will  type the first command.
 If  the  first  command  returns  an error, it is because you have not yet created a  remote branch.
-To create a remove branch and push the changes, you will use the second command.
+To create a remote branch and push the changes, you will use the second command.
 </pre>
 ```bash